 Ecommerce platforms help businesses in handling the online store processes, right from their inventory, to adding or eliminating products, to calculating taxes and fulfilling orders in the best possible way.
-The e-commerce platform market has an estimated value of around 5.6 billion U.S. dollars in 2020 and is estimated to grow to approximately 6.7 billion U.S. dollars by 2023.
-With the fast growth of e-commerce sales, international retail e-commerce sales are predicted to reach 6.6 trillion U.S. dollars by 2023.
+The ecommerce platforms market has an estimated value of around 5.6 billion U.S. dollars in 2020 and is estimated to grow to approximately 6.7 billion U.S. dollars by 2023.
+With the fast growth of ecommerce sales, international retail e-commerce sales are predicted to reach 6.6 trillion U.S. dollars by 2023.

 The market is categorized in five major regions that include North America, Asia Pacific, Europe, Middle East & Africa and Latin America regions.
-Amongst these regions, Asia Pacific is likely to lead the overall ecommerce platform market over the next few years.
-Increasing number of business formations is providing the best opportunities for the ecommerce platform service providers.
+Amongst these regions, Asia Pacific is likely to lead the overall ecommerce platforms market over the next few years.
+Increasing number of business formations is providing the best opportunities for the ecommerce platforms service providers.

-Based on type of platform, the market is classified into, commerce, order management, business intelligence, shipping and others, amongst which, commerce is accounted for the biggest market share in complete worldwide ecommerce platform market.
+Based on type of platforms, the market is classified into, commerce, order management, business intelligence, shipping and others, amongst which, commerce is accounted for the biggest market share in complete worldwide ecommerce platforms market.

 eCommerce Platforms: Drivers and Limitations

 The international eCommerce platforms market is driven by the software that is user-friendly and also inexpensive for small scale businesses.
 The price of adding an ecommerce constituent to present business and enter in a newer market falls anywhere between US$ 100 to US$ 150 per month and it allows expansion through online business.

 ecommerce is quickly accounting for a larger quantity of the total retail sales in the U.S. According to the U.S. Department of Commerce, customers spent about US$ 194 billion online in 2011.
 With this kind of consumption and trend, a growing number of small and mid-size companies are taking the online platform for all or some of its operations.